sam-rice/overlook-hotel/README.md

 # Overlook Hotel

 ### Abstract
 This project is meant to emulate a hotel's client-side website with additional functionality intended for hotel staff ("admin view").
-Users will find a thoughtfully-designed UI that takes them through the step-by-step process of sign into their account, viewing their past bookings, and creating a new booking.
+Users will find a thoughtfully-designed UI that takes them through the step-by-step process of signing into their account, viewing past and upcoming bookings, and creating a new booking.

 From the admin view, a user can search all guests by name, remove a future booking, and create a new booking for that guest.
 Information on occupancy rates for the given day are also dynamically presented here.